amypepper/quiz-app/README.md

+# Languages of the World Quiz

-Just learning the basics of jQuery here.
-Probably won't help anyone but me!
+I'm learning the basics of jQuery by making a fun little quiz about languages!

 This app will: